 Across the globe, Kirkland attorneys have a passion for pro bono.
-Our many relationships with legal aid and social justice organizations across the world empower us to identify and aid individuals and organizations that we can help with free legal services. - Marjorie Lindblom and Thomas Yannucci, Co-Chairs, Firmwide Pro Bono Management Committee
+Our many relationships with legal aid and social justice organizations across the world empower us to identify and aid individuals and organizations that we can help with free legal services. - Leslie Smith, Chair, Firmwide Pro Bono Management Committee

 Kirkland is committed to providing legal services without charge to those who cannot afford counsel, with the goals of improving clients’ lives, bettering communities and deepening our own professional experience.
-In 2017, Kirkland attorneys devoted more than 126,000 hours to representing organizations and individuals in pro bono matters—some representing classes of individuals, some involving significant legal issues, and all important, sometimes life-altering, to the people and organizations represented.
+In 2022, Kirkland devoted nearly 150,000 hours to pro bono matters — some representing classes of individuals, some involving significant legal issues, and all important, sometimes life-altering, to the people and organizations represented.

 We staff and support pro bono work with the same enthusiasm and resources that we devote to our billable work.
 Kirkland treats pro bono work equivalently with billable client work in performance reviews and for compensation purposes.